Charities Act 2006: Charitable status

 Prior to 2008, the law assumed that advancement of education or religion were automatically in the public interest.
 A "public benefit" now needs to be demonstrated.

 Charity Tribunal

 The act established a "Charity Tribunal" to hear appeals from decisions of the Charity Commission, which previously lay only to the High Court.
 The tribunal was abolished in September 2009 and its functions transferred to the First-tier Tribunal.

 Registration

 The act raises the threshold above which registration is required with the Charity Commission from £1,000 to £5,000.
 This is intended to reduce administration costs for small charities.
 In addition, charities which fall under certain exempted categories under the 1993 act (such as certain Christian denominations) are now only exempted if their gross annual income is less than £100,000.

-Section 79 - Commencement

-The following orders have been made under section 79(2):
+Reception